 Choosing a hive can seem like an overwhelming task, but it doesn't have to be.
 It is something that you want to give a lot of thought to, as once you commit to a type of hive, you'll have invested money and a lot of learning into that method of beekeeping.
 So take your time, read up, and talk to people to get as much information as you can.
-And start small, so if you change your mind your investment isn't great.
+And start small, so if you change your mind, you won't have invested too much money.

 01 of 04

-The white boxes in stacks that may look familiar are called Langstroth hives.
+The stacked white boxes that most people probably envision when they think of beekeeping are called Langstroth hives.
 These boxes stack together to form the hive.
 The bees build a brood nest at the bottom and fill the top boxes with honey.

-- Most common system - really the universal beekeeping standard
+- Most common system and considered the universal beekeeping standard

 - Most "old-school" beekeepers and commercial beekeepers in the US use it

 - Supplies and support are easy to find

 - Bulky, end up storing extra parts elsewhere